 - asbestos and silica exclusion—liability, including all loss, cost or expense, directly or indirectly arising out of, resulting as a consequence of or related to asbestos and silica.

 - railroad protective liability—liability for work done within 50 feet of a railroad track is excluded by MCIT.
-Members that contract with the railroad are requested to provide railroad protective liability; coverage is not provided by MCIT and needs to be obtained elsewhere.
-MCIT recommends closely reviewing railroad contracts as most place liability with the member.
+Railroads require members to provide railroad protective liability insurance before permitting work near their rights of way.
+MCIT does not provide this coverage, and members need to be obtained it outside the Trust.
+MCIT recommends closely reviewing railroad contracts as most place al liability with the member.

-Members should also be aware that MCIT coverage excludes contractual penalties and breach of contract, which includes any claim based upon penalties for failure to comply with a contractual obligation, breach of contract or cost overruns on any contract or project whether the contract or agreement is written or oral.
+Members should also be aware that MCIT coverage excludes contractual penalties and breach of contract.
+This means that any claim based upon penalties for failure to comply with a contractual obligation, breach of contract or cost overruns on any contract or project whether the contract or agreement is written or oral will not be covered.